 Even before current conversations about diversity, equity, and inclusion, Through Hispanic Eyes met the need of institutional leaders who sought resources and strategies for better engaging an ever changing population within their schools.
 Since its inception, Through Hispanic Eyes has partnered with sponsoring schools to help create institutions that welcome, retain, and mentor Latinx students, faculty, administrators, and staff with the vision of transforming theological and higher education.

-Through Hispanic Eyes is getting completely revamped!
-All workshop participants will be part of a year-long cohort that begins, in person, at Duke Divinity School.
+Through Hispanic Eyes (THE) seeks to tangibly change theological education through developing cohorts of individuals committed to pursuing practical projects at their home institutions that are in service of Latinx communities.
+As a result, all workshop participants will be part of a year-long cohort that begins in person.
 Over three days, cohort participants will engage in complex conversations about cultural competency while constructing an individualized project that can tangibly improve conditions for Latinx students and colleagues at their institutions.
-After the in-person component, THE Cohort members will return to their institutions to begin implementing this project before reporting back to, and seeking feedback from, their cohort mates in two subsequent online gatherings.
+After the in-person component, THE Cohort members will return to their institutions to begin implementing this project before reporting back and receiving feedback from their cohort mates in two subsequent online gatherings.